 Article: “Design of Legible Typefaces — How To Utilize Research” (written in German: “Gestaltung von leserlichen Schriften – Was nutzt uns die Forschung?”)
 In: Lesbar.
 Typografie in der Wissensvermittlung, Ulrike Borinski, Rudolf Paulus Gorbach (ed.)
 233 – 237.
 Zürich: Triest, 2019.

 Article: “How Design Can Influence Reading Experiences” (written in German: “Wie Gestaltung das Lesen beeinflussen kann.”)
-In: FURE — The Future of Reading.
+In: FURE Magazine.
+Issue 1.
 Rüdiger Quass von Deyen, Patrick Marc Sommer (ed.).
 Münster: 2022.

 I regularly give talks on legibility, readability, reading processes, type design, typography and legibility research.